Zcounts/ShotScribe/docs/script-tab-spec.md

 - Scene Heading and Action align to the left text margin
 - Dialogue is narrower than Action
 - Parenthetical is narrower than Dialogue
-- Character cue is positioned by screenplay element indent rules
+- Character cues follow screenplay element indent rules
 - Transition aligns right within the usable text area

 ### Pagination
-- Must remain true page-based layout in read and edit mode
+- The document must render as discrete pages in both read and edit states
+- Page breaks must remain visible and stable
 - On-screen pagination and PDF/export pagination must match as closely as possible
-- Do not collapse pages into one tall canvas

 ---

-## 6. UX priorities
-In priority order:

-1. Stable paginated pages
-2. Accurate screenplay geometry
-3. Direct on-page editing
-4. Inches-based ruler and page setup
-5. Screenplay keyboard flow
-6. Secondary element-style controls
+## 7. Data integrity contract
+This is critical.

+- Scene records derived from the script are source-of-truth objects
+- Scene IDs must stay stable when possible
+- Script edits must not silently break connections to:
+  - scenes
+  - shots
+  - cast / crew planning
+  - schedule
+  - call sheet
+  - breakdown entities
+- Text range links must be stored in a way that can survive normal editing operations as reliably as possible
+- If an edit invalidates a linked range, the app should degrade gracefully rather than silently deleting useful data

 ---

+## 8. Writing behavior
+When there is no script loaded, show 2 primary actions:
+- Upload Script
+- Write Script

+### Keyboard behavior
+- Tab cycles screenplay element type in a logical order
+- Shift+Tab cycles backward
+- Enter creates the next logical screenplay element
+- Backspace at the start of a block merges that block with the previous block when appropriate
+- Paste from plain text should produce sensible screenplay blocks where possible
+- Paste from screenplay-formatted text should preserve screenplay structure where possible

+These flows must feel good enough to write a script from scratch.

+---

+## 9. Formatting surfaces
+Formatting should be separated into two surfaces.

+### Page Setup
+Contains:
+- paper size
+- page margins
+- page numbering behavior

+### Element Styles
+Contains:
+- per-element indent values
+- spacing before
+- spacing after
+- alignment
+- any screenplay element-specific formatting controls

+These surfaces are secondary.
+They must not replace direct on-page editing.

+---

+## 10. Ruler behavior
+- The ruler must be useful, not decorative
+- It must reflect real page geometry
+- It must use inches
+- It must reflect actual active element settings
+- Dragging ruler markers must change real element or page values

+If the ruler cannot be made trustworthy, it should be simplified rather than faked.

+---

+## 11. Visual direction
+Target structure:
+- left sidebar
+- centered paginated page canvas
+- restrained top toolbar
+- minimal secondary panels
+- calm, warm, scriptOdd-like feel

+Avoid:
+- giant always-open inspectors
+- debug-looking layout controls
+- pixel-oriented UI
+- custom web-app feel that fights the document

+Do not copy StudioBinder structurally.
+The structural visual target is closer to scriptOdd.
+StudioBinder is more relevant as a reference for production-linking concepts like highlighted linked text.

+---

-## 7. Current phase plan
+## 12. Current phase plan
 ### Phase 1
-Fix shell + page geometry only
-- centered page
+Rebuild the Script tab shell and document surface
-- clean scriptOdd-like structure
+- document-first structure
-- restrained top controls
-- no giant always-open inspector
-- stable pages
+- stable page rendering
+- same page model in edit and non-edit states

 ### Phase 2
-Fix screenplay formatting only
+Fix screenplay geometry
+- page size
 - margins
 - line density
-- dialogue width
-- character placement
-- parenthetical placement
+- element widths and indents
-- transition alignment
+- stable pagination

 ### Phase 3
-Fix direct editing
-- click on page and type
+Restore direct writing experience
+- caret
+- selection
+- typing
+- delete
-- selection/caret behavior
+- paste
-- delete/paste/undo/redo
+- undo/redo

 ### Phase 4
-Add screenplay writing flow
+Restore screenplay-aware keyboard flow
+- Tab
-- Tab / Shift+Tab element cycling
+- Shift+Tab
-- Enter behavior
+- Enter
 - Backspace-at-start behavior

 ### Phase 5
+Restore production-linking workflows
+- breakdown tagging
+- shot-linked highlighted ranges
+- double-click to inspect linked shot
+- preserve data connections to other tabs

+### Phase 6
-Polish secondary controls
+Polish formatting surfaces
 - Page Setup
 - Element Styles
 - ruler behavior
 - export parity

 Work on one phase at a time.
-Do not mix phases unless required to fix a blocker.
+Do not mix phases unless needed to fix a blocker.

 ---

-## 8. Acceptance checklist
+## 13. Acceptance checklist
-A change should not be considered done unless all are true:
+A change is not done unless all are true:

+- The Script tab still builds successfully
 - Pages remain discrete and paginated
 - No infinite-canvas regression
-- The Script tab still builds successfully
-- Read mode and edit mode use the same page model
+- Edit and non-edit states look the same in page layout
-- The page remains the main focus visually
 - Measurements shown to the user are in inches
-- Formatting is closer to screenplay standards, not farther away
+- Screenplay formatting is closer to standard, not farther away
+- The page remains the visual focus
+- Direct writing feels better, not clunkier
+- Script-linked scenes and ranges remain connected to the rest of the app
+- Shot-linked text highlighting works and remains inspectable
-- The result feels less clunky, not more
+- The result feels closer to scriptOdd in structure and calmer in use
-- The change does not add unnecessary UI chrome

 ---

-## 9. Immediate direction
+## 14. Immediate direction
 Right now the biggest problems are:
-- margins/geometry still feel wrong
+- margins and pagination are still wrong
-- the editor still feels clunky
-- the UI still feels too custom and inspector-driven
+- edit experience feels broken and clunky
+- page and editing models are not unified enough
+- shot-linked highlighting / script range interaction is not restored properly
+- the Script tab still does not feel trustworthy enough to write in from scratch

 So the next work should focus on:
-- shell simplification
-- page geometry accuracy
+- rebuilding the Script tab around a true document-first page model
+- preserving all screenplay + production data connections
+- restoring direct writing quality
-- better document-first editing behavior
+- restoring linked-range behavior

-Do not add more complexity before those improve.
+- avoiding more inspector-heavy patching